PUF for the Commons: Enhancing Embedded Security on the OS Level: Large Field Study of Uninitialized SRAM

 \subsection{Inter-device Correlation}

 We want to analyze the similarity between individual SRAM patterns.
-Therefore, we read the whole memory of 708 available \mthree nodes and compute the Pearson product-moment correlation coefficient between the whole SRAM readout of all node pairs. \autoref{fig:sram_corrcoef} presents the matrix of correlation coefficients as a measure of linear dependency between nodes.
+Therefor we read the whole memory of 708 available \mthree nodes and compute the Pearson product-moment correlation coefficient which is defined as:

+where $a$ and $b$ denote the SRAM pattern of two devices with a length of $m$=64\,kB. \autoref{fig:sram_corrcoef} presents the matrix of correlation coefficients between the SRAM readout of all node pairs, as a measure of linear dependency between nodes.
 A coefficient of 1 indicates perfect correlation (pairs are equal), -1 represents negative correlation (pairs are opposite), and 0 means (linear) independence.
 All coefficients are small with a small positive bias (0.02--0.06), which indicates high independence between the memory patterns and motivates their usage as PUF source.
 Certain samples, however, indicate a slightly increased coefficient when compared to others.
 To better understand these correlations, we chose to further analyze the inter-device relations with a metric that incorporates the bit locality, \eg the bit-alias~\cite{mcms-lscr-10} quantifies inter-device bias (\cf~\autoref{sec:eval_alias}).